 There has been a Christian presence in this village since the 6th Century, when we believe the Celtic monk Cwyfan founded a place of worship near the famous Dyserth Waterfall.
 Later on the Church became dedicated to St Bridget of Kildare.
 The fact that there has been an unbroken Christian witness here for nearly 1500 years makes our small Parish Church very special to us, and to the many visitors who come to see the famous Jesse Window, dating from the 16th Century.

 We are a small but lively, friendly and welcoming Parish, who try to follow in the steps of our patron saints, Bridget and Cwyfan, by proclaiming the Gospel of Jesus Christ and holding firm to the faith of the Church.
 At the centre of our worshipping life is the Eucharist, where we are strengthened on our earthly pilgrimage by the Sacrament of Christ’s Body and Blood.

-Our sister Parishes are the villages of Trelawnyd and Cwm, which also have lovely ancient Church buildings.
+Our sister Parish is the village of Trelawnyd, which also has a lovely ancient Church building.

 We hope that you will enjoy exploring our website, and that you will be able to join us at some time at one of our services or events.

 If you need further information then please get in touch.

 St Bridget and St Cwyfan Church Council

 Web site last updated 02/02/2019